 Pureed White Bean & Chicken Soup is a delicious soup that pays homage to my Italian roots while celebrating my love for a Mexican flare utilizing Tuscan beans, shredded chicken breasts, onions, garlic, heavy cream and perfectly seasoned with chopped cilantro, cumin, Mexican oregano.
 This fantastically flavored soup is topped with sharp cheddar cheese, jalapeno slices and extra chopped cilantro for maximum deliciousness in every bite.

 Fusion cooking has always been my true forte over the years, I love combining two cultures and making a new creation for you all to enjoy.
-In Tuscany, Italy you can enjoy a wonderful soup called Vellutata di Fagioli Bianchi which is made with Sorana beans; that are so rare and extremely expensive they are even hard to find there.
+In Tuscany, Italy you can enjoy a wonderful soup called Vellutata di Fagioli Bianchi which is made with Sorana beans; that is so rare and extremely expensive they are even hard to find there.
 Sorana beans are pearly white, small and with a very thin skin, these beans are grown in small plots on a few hectares along the Pescia River.

 In my soup recipe today, I have utilized Tuscan beans which are much more cost efficient for most budgets.
 I have also used Great Northern and Navy beans to make this wonderful soup in the past.
 Below you will find a briefly educated explanation of differences between the three types of types of beans mentioned above.